tseemann/mlst/README.md

 ## Missing data

-MLST 2.0 does not just look for exact matches to full length alleles.
+Version 2.x does not just look for exact matches to full length alleles.
 It attempts to tell you as much as possible about what it found using the notation below: